 While I was exploring the preserved original farmstead of one the community's founders I came across a fascinating tidbit I thought I'd share about a piano the ideological divide in created between a faction of more progressive and more traditionalist Amish.
 Those divides still play out today.

 Instruments are not generally used by the Amish.
 They view one's voice as God's only instrument and anything else interferes with that relationship.
 Over the years I have heard of Amish people playing harmonicas, but that's been it.
 I have a vague memory once of seeing a guitar somewhere, but it was owned by an Amish boy and I think he had to get rid of it.

 Anyway, while at Chrisholm, I was drawn to a small square piano which has a fascinating history.
 Since musical instruments are generally not tolerated in Amish churches this family's piano caused quite the division in the community.
 The anti-piano forces (read the above photo for the whole story) eventually won out and the piano was dissembled.
-But the love of music didn't die over the generations and one of the descendants eventually reassembled and restored the piano where it now sits for all to enjoy!
+But the love of music didn't die over the generations and one of the descendants, who was no longer Amish, but Mennonite, eventually reassembled and restored the piano where it now sits for all to enjoy!

 As a general rule, no. As with anything regarding the Amish there are nuances and variations by community and sect, but the vast majority of Plain/horse-and-buggy Amish do not play instruments, believing that interfere's with God's preferred instrument: the voice.

 This is a very broad question and will vary by individual, but many Amish would enjoy watching or listening to musical instruments played by non-Amish.

 📋Variations Among Amish Sects